Hemant-29/The_Store_App/README.md

 ## Important Note!

-When you open the website using this link: the-store-app.vercel.app (specially on the Edge browser), please follow these steps to ensure login functionality works smoothly:
+When you open the website using this link: the-store-app.vercel.app (specially on the Edge browser), please follow these steps to ensure login functionality works correctly:

 1. Go to the address bar of your browser.